MigueelS/sensinginmotion/README.md

 ```

 ##### Main configuration
-If you want to change the pins used or enable/disable features, there are several ```#define``` directives you can change/comment on [project.ino](https://github.com/MigueelS/sensinginmotion/blob/master/arduino/project.ino):
+If you want to change the pins used or enable/disable features, there are several ```#define``` directives you can change/comment in [project.ino](https://github.com/MigueelS/sensinginmotion/blob/master/arduino/project.ino):

 ```cpp
 /* Temperature and humidity sensor pin configuration */